 In very rare instances when impacted canines are not discovered or addressed until late development stages, the roots of the canine tooth can fuse with your bone.
 In these cases, the tooth must be extracted.
 If your impacted tooth requires removal, we will discuss all of your options for tooth replacement with you, including dental implants.

-If your canine teeth are impacted, please contact one of our offices in Charleston, Kanawha City, Hurricane, Huntington, Parkersburg, or Beckley, WV, or Ashland, KY.
+If your canine teeth are impacted, please contact one of our offices in Ashland, KY, or Beckley, Charleston, Huntington, Hurricane, Kanawha City, or Parkersburg, WV.
 Our staff will be happy to schedule you a consultation appointment with one of our oral surgeons.
-We look forward to meeting you and restoring your smile.